+- 1. Calculations For any computer-generated results, submit a model of the input data and all pertinent program material required to understand the output.
+A narrative of the input and results should be contained in the calculations as well.

-c.
-Elevations, plans, and section details showing preservation design solutions for each issue identified, as approved by Regional Preservation Officer a.
-Gravity load calculations b.
-Lateral load calculation c.
-Foundation calculations d.
-Calculations showing that system is not vulnerable to progressive collapse e.
-Vibration calculations f.
-Results of any other studies necessary for the project design a.
+- a.
+Gravity load calculations

+- b.
+Lateral load calculation

+- c.
+Foundation calculations

+- d.
+Calculations showing that system is not vulnerable to progressive collapse

+- e.
+Vibration calculations

+- f.
+Results of any other studies necessary for the project design

+- 2. Narrative

+- a.
 Description of structural concept, including:

+- i.
+Choice of framing system, including lateral load resisting elements

+- ii.
+Proposed foundation design

+- iii.
+Verification of adequacy of all assumed dead and live loads

+- b.
+Code analysis